koendv/t12-958/README.md

 ![menu](pictures/menu_large.png)

-A long press - a second or more - will switch to the settings menu.
+A long press - a second or more - will switch to the menu.
 The menu allows changing and saving default values.

 Here is a [video](https://raw.githubusercontent.com/koendv/t12-958/main/pictures/running_large.mp4) of the soldering station powering up.